 Your Questions Answered About Acne

 Can acne be cured?
-Acne tends to reoccur.
-All but the most extreme acne can be well-controlled, but cure is not possible.
+Acne tends to reccur.
+All but the most extreme acne can be well-controlled, but it is very difficult to cure acne.
 One of the most effective treatments for acne, both topical and oral, are antibiotics effective against the bacteria (Propionibacterium acnes) that has a role in causing acne.
 Unfortunately, the bacteria have developed resistance to the most commonly used antibiotics.
 They may improve acne, even with the resistance, but many don't have the same potent effect they had when introduced in the 1960s.
 There are newer antibiotics, but they can be so expensive that many people can't afford them, especially for on-going treatment, and insurance plans may reject paying, taking the position that treatment is cosmetic.
 Newer drugs may also develop resistance.
-Acne associated with various stages of life, affected by hormones, will improve or heal itself when the influence of the hormones is no longer a factor.
-Improvement can be expected after adolescence is complete or a woman affected in pregnancy delivers the baby.
+Acne associated with various stages of life, such as pregnancy or premenstrual acne, can improve when hormonal balance is restored.

 How do I stop my acne from progressing further?
 Please refer to the prevention section of this article for tips to stop acne before it starts.
-The most common cause of acne worsening even while under treatment, is not using medications exactly as prescribed.
-Missing doses of oral medications and failure to follow instructions for topical therapy can sabotage your treatment.
-Wrong use can be worse than no treatment, because sporadic use contributes to the bacteria-building resistance.
-Success with an acne treatment regimen requires commitment.
-Know that you must do your part to get a good result.
-You have the control.
+The most common cause of acne worsening, even while under treatment, is not using medications exactly as prescribed.
+Success with an acne treatment regimen requires commitment and working closely with a board certified dermatologist.

-If I use my once-daily antibiotic on my face, can I use it 2 or 3 times a day to get faster results?
+If I use my once-daily antibiotic on my face, can I use it two or three times a day to get faster results?
 Medication should be used exactly as prescribed.
 Overtreatment can lead to skin irritation, inflammation, sensitivity to sun, allergic reactions, and can even make the problem more severe.

 Does my antibiotic for acne protect me from sexually transmitted diseases?
 No!